-On April 10, 2019, the EHT announced the first images of a black hole.
-These images resolved the core of the M87 galaxy, revealing a bright ring of emission encircling the predicted ‘shadow’ of a 6.5 billion solar mass black hole.
-Postdocs in the EHT group have full access to proprietary EHT data and are encouraged to take leading roles in all aspects of the project, including observations, instrument development, and data analysis, as well as studies of black hole accretion, jet formation, and exotic spacetimes.
+The successful candidate will have full access to proprietary EHT data and is encouraged to take leading roles in all aspects of the project, including observations, instrument development, and data analysis, as well as studies of black hole accretion, jet formation, and exotic spacetimes.

-To apply, please go to https://www.usajobs.gov/GetJob/ViewDetails/599203500.
-For further information about the EHT or BHI, please go to www.eventhorizontelescope.org or https://bhi.fas.harvard.edu.
+To apply, please go to https://www.usajobs.gov/job/629599700.
+For further information about the EHT, ngEHT, or the BHI, please go to www.eventhorizontelescope.org,www.ngeht.org,or https://bhi.fas.harvard.edu.
 Please direct any questions about projects or programs to Shep Doeleman ([email protected]) or Michael Johnson ([email protected]).